EU ties next Greek visit to election, reform will

 "The mission is provisionally scheduled to take place in late June/ early July 2012, but the date may be revised in the course of the following weeks."

-The European Commission made it clear in the report that the continuation of an international aid program was contingent upon Athens pushing ahead with difficult reforms and on the formation of a government ready to honor the country's debt-reduction pledges.
+The European Commission made it clear in the report that the continuation of an international aid programme was contingent upon Athens pushing ahead with difficult reforms and on the formation of a government ready to honour the country's debt-reduction pledges.

 "Implementation risks will remain very high," the report said.
 "Comprehensive international financial assistance can continue to be provided only if policy implementation improves."